MusabMahmoodh/review-pulse/README.md

-# Review Pulse
+# Guestra

 **Collect student feedback.
 Improve teaching with AI insights.**

-Review Pulse is a feedback collection platform designed for teachers and educational institutes.
+Guestra is a feedback collection platform designed for teachers and educational institutes.
 Students scan QR codes to leave feedback, and teachers get AI-powered insights and actionable items to improve their teaching.

 ## Features